 The American Marketing Association—the USD chapter of the largest professional marketing association in North America—is committed to introducing students to the various aspects of marketing by providing resources and encouraging interaction with professionals, faculty and peers.
 We achieve this by creating projects that offer real world experiences, inviting professional speakers for lectures and by helping students build a network that will be valuable in their professional careers.

 Beta Alpha Psi

-A national honors fraternity that provides interaction with finance, information systems, and accounting professionals; conducts technical and personal development programs through campus, regional, and national meetings; and promotes and encouraging community service.
+Beta Alpha Psi is a national honors fraternity that provides interaction with finance, information systems, and accounting professionals; conducts technical and personal development programs through campus, regional and national meetings; and promotes and encourages community service.

 Advisor: Mark Judd

 Beta Gamma Sigma

 Beta Gamma Sigma is the highest international recognition a business student anywhere in the world can receive in an undergraduate, master's or doctoral program at a school accredited by AACSB International.

 Contact: (619) 260-2387

 Delta Sigma Pi is a business fraternity that fosters the study of business in universities; encourages scholarship, social activity and the association of students for mutual advancement through research and practice; promotes closer affiliation between the commercial world and students of commerce; and furthers a higher standard of commercial ethics and culture, as well as the civic and commercial welfare of the community.